Ada-Developers-Academy/core-unit-3/react-components/components.md

 ### Defining `ClassInfo`

-Sofia can create a new file, `src/components/ClassInfo.js`.
+Sofia creates a new file, `src/components/ClassInfo.js`.

 Within this file, she will: